SlimeVR/SlimeVR-Docs-Site/src/common-issues.md

 - If there's a port error, make sure you don't have other instances of the server running and/or restart your PC.
 - This may also be caused by Java not being installed or issues with your Java installation.
 The installer linked in the [Installing the server page](server/initial-setup.md#install-the-latest-slimevr-installer) should handle this.

-## The Wi-Fi Settings window outputs ERROR {#the-wifi-settings-window-outputs-error}
+## The Wi-Fi Settings window outputs ERROR

 Try resetting your tracker, this may fix the issues immediately.
 If this doesn't work, your COM port may be being hogged, which can be tested by going through the firmware update process in VSCode (as it has more verbose error messages).
 If this is the case, close any application that might be hogging the ports (VSCode and Cura are often the cause).
 If the issue persists, try connecting the tracker to a different USB port.

-## The Wi-Fi Settings window outputs symbols and nothing else {#the-wifi-settings-window-outputs-symbols-and-nothing-else}
+## The Wi-Fi Settings window outputs symbols and nothing else

 There are two common causes that you should check: